roblatham00/data-structures/README.md

 * ordered-statistics: An augmneted red-black tree implementing rank operations
 * interval-tree:  A further-augmneted red-black tree for closed intervals

+I've continued to build on this collection with "Compressed Arrays", which provide (as best one can in C) array-like access to compressed data

 ## Building

 Edit Makefile for your environment.
 (TODO: set this up with configure and pkg-config)